Clinical Psychologist Salary – How Much Do Clinical Psychologists Make?

 What is the average starting salary for a clinical psychologist?

-According to the Bureau of Labor Statistics, the median salary in 2020 for psychologists at the lower end of salary scale, which is where starting salaries would fall, range between $44,500 and $76,730.
+According to the BLS, clinical psychologists at the lower end of the salary spectrum often make anywhere from $42,760 to $62,070 as of May 2022.
+This is most likely where starting salaries would fall.
 Those with doctoral degrees will be toward the upper end of that range, while those who have only master’s degrees at the beginning will fall toward the lower end.

 Clinical Psychologist Salary in Mid-Career